 - Multiple Accounts: If you need separate accounts for personal, work, or hobby purposes, setting them up on your phone is quick and efficient.

 This guide assumes you’re using a smartphone or tablet running Android (e.g., Samsung, Xiaomi) or iOS (e.g., iPhone, iPad) in 2025, with an active internet connection (Wi-Fi or mobile data).
-We’ll cover the process using both the Gmail app and a mobile browser, as well as tips for bypassing phone verification.
+We’ll cover the process using both the Gmail app and a mobile browser.

 Prerequisites for Creating a Gmail Account